smathewsm/other_knowledge/knowledge.md

 web browser.
 The user will choose the console type (VNC vs Serial) which will result in a new window with the connected console.

+To verify that a console session is connected the text "Connected" should appear on the console.

 Should the console connection fail (inactive timeout or other reason), an error messages with a Reconnect option will be provided allowing the user to easily reconnect the console.